Model-free Portfolio Theory: A Rough Path Approach: Functionally controlled portfolios in probabilistic models

 Clearly, any portfolio $\pi^F$ of the form in \eqref{eq:genportLinfty} can itself be considered as a function $\pi^F \in L^2(\Delta_+^d, \rho;\R^d)$ which maps $x \mapsto \pi^F(x)$, where

 with the corresponding portfolio then being given by $t \mapsto \pi^F(\mu_t)$.

-In the current probabilistic setting we establish the following equivalence of the asymptotic growth rates of the log-optimal and the universal portfolio based on functionally controlled portfolios of the form in \eqref{eq:genportLinfty}.
+In the current probabilistic setting we establish the following equivalence of the asymptotic growth rates of the log-optimal, best retrospectively chosen and the universal portfolio based on functionally controlled portfolios of the form in \eqref{eq:genportLinfty}, which can be viewed as a generalization of \cite[Theorem~4.12]{Cuchiero2019} for non-functionally generated portfolios.